We work around the clock to support Escambia and Santa Rosa counties, as we recover together from disasters like Hurricane Sally.

 WAYS TO AID IN RELIEF EFFORTS

 The most immediate and useful way to support recovery efforts in Escambia and Santa Rosa counties is through financial assistance.
 This allows relief organizations to purchase and provide the supplies and resources most needed.
-To donate to UWWF's Hurricane Relief Fund, text 850RELIEF to 41444.
+To donate to UWWF's Hurricane Relief Fund, text 850RELIEF to 41444. message and data rates may apply *

 You can also support recovery efforts through volunteerism.
 We have combined our efforts with Be Ready Alliance Coordinating for Emergencies (BRACE) to coordinate volunteers for the impacted areas.
 If you would like to support those affected by Hurricane Sally, please create a profile through the UWWF online volunteer portal, GET CONNECTED.
 BRACE will recruit volunteers by using this platform.